Elizabethan Village

 The Elizabethan Village was a tourist attraction at Bedfordale, Western Australia, created by British engineer Leo Fowler (1923–1992).

+History

-It was opened in 1977 by Sir Charles Court, the Premier of Western Australia.
+It was opened in 1977 by Charles Court, the Premier of Western Australia.
 In 1978 it was awarded the Sir David Brand Award for Tourism.

 It comprised facsimiles of several buildings from Stratford-upon-Avon including Shakespeare's Birthplace and Anne Hathaway's Cottage.